1993 - Thug Life Original : Do U Love The Thug Life ?

 DETAILED TRACKLIST

-• 1993/01 - 05 (?) (new mix, new take).
-Original Version from Demo Tape has been released in Poetic Justice OST and slightly remixed in R U Still Down (1997, Amaru).
-It is said that this new version had alternate mix and lyrics with a Kato shoutout.
-Poetic Justice soundtrack being about to be out (the 29th of June), maybe 2Pac decided to have an alternate version in his album (like "Me Against The World" in Bad Boys Soundtrack).
-Or maybe Kato's death and this song being the album opener, it had to be slightly different.
+• Story.
+It is said that this alternate version has alternate beat and lyrics with notably a Kato dedication.
+Poetic Justice soundtrack being about to be out (the 29th of June), maybe 2Pac decided to have a different version in his album (like "Me Against The World" in Bad Boys Soundtrack).
+Or maybe with Kato's death and this song being the album opener, it had to be slightly different.

 02. Lie to Kick it feat.
 Richie Rich / Warren G - SNIPPET / OG VIBE / AmarOG1 REMAKE